xrdocs/cloud-scale-networking/_blogs/2018-05-03-cisco-ios-xr-at-mplswc2018-interop.md

 ## Ethernet VPN

 From its inception, Cisco has been leading the definition of EVPN at the IETF.
-Followed by a strong commitment reflected in our implementation across Service Provider and Datacenter product lines, the technology is deployed by network operators worldwide.
+And followed by a strong commitment reflected in our implementation across Service Provider and Datacenter product lines, the technology is deployed by network operators worldwide.

-Though some may have noticed IOS XR’s absence for the past couple of years, we returned back with full-strength to this event and showcased the EVPN feature set available in Cisco ASR 9000 and NCS 5500 product families.
+Though some may have noticed IOS XR’s absence for the past couple of years at this interop, we returned back with full-strength and showcased the advanced EVPN feature set available in Cisco ASR 9000 and NCS 5500 product families.

 Highlights of Cisco’s participation on this test case include:
 * Cisco was one of a group of eight (8) vendors (not counting traffic emulator vendors) that participated in the EVPN test area.
 This represents an all-time high and included participation from all major networking vendors
 * Cisco acted as the main BGP route-reflector for EVPN and was leveraged by all participating vendors connected to the SR-MPLS core